wintechis/WoT-Gardening/README.md

 - [ ] **CAN** As an operator, I want to access the device using Read-Write Linked Data.
 ***

+#### Question
+- could it be a problem to connect more than one device with RPi via BLE

 ## Installation
 ...
 ## Tutorial